garynaz/LetsTrade/README.md

 * Post ads for video game products.
 * Add up to 6 images to each ad, and present the ad in a UICollectionView.

-To-do list:
+## To-do list
-* Integrate RealmSwift to offer a client-side database alternative.
-* Add a library of exercise images for the end-user to add as an option.
+* Add locations to ad's in order to allow users to search by location.
+* Add Buy, Sell, or Trade, buttons for users to select when posting a new ad.
+* Add Category heading, and search by category (Video Games, Consoles, Other) functionality for the user.

 ## Inspiration
 As a gamer, I would often take advantage of marketplace apps where I could buy, sell, or trade my video games with other hobbiests,